lexach91/algorithm-visualizer/README.md

     - If you are using Windows, you can download Python 3 from [Python website](https://www.python.org/downloads/windows/).

-    - If you are using Linux, the Python 3 installation is probably already included in your distribution, but if not, you can install it by running the following command in you terminal:
+    - If you are using Linux, the Python 3 installation is probably already included in your distribution, but if not, you can install it by running the following command in your terminal:

         + For Ubuntu or other Debian based distributions: `sudo apt-get install python3`
         + For Fedora or other Red Hat based distributions: `sudo yum install python3`
         + For Arch Linux based distributions: `sudo pacman -S python3`
         + Other installation instructions can be found [here](https://www.python.org/downloads/).

-    - If you are using MacOS, you can download Python 3 from [Python website](https://www.python.org/downloads/macosx/).
+    - If you are using macOS, you can download Python 3 from [Python website](https://www.python.org/downloads/macosx/).

-2. Now you need to download the application source code from GitHub.
+2. Now, you need to download the application source code from GitHub.

-    + Go to the GitHub repository and click on the "Download ZIP" button, and extract the contents of the zip file to the folder where you want to place the application.
+    + Go to the GitHub repository, click on the "Download ZIP" button, and extract the zip file's contents to the folder where you want to place the application.

     + Or use the following command to download the application source code:
         + `git clone https://github.com/lexach91/algorithm-visualizer.git`

-3. Now you need to install the dependencies.
+3. Now, you need to install the dependencies.

     + Navigate to the folder where you placed the application source code and run the following command:
         + `pip3 install -r requirements.txt`

 4. (**IMPORTANT**) Before running the application on your machine, you will need to change the following code:

-    + In the `constants.py` file find these two lines:
+    + In the `constants.py` file, find these two lines:

     ![Changes needed for desktop](assets/documentation/constants-empty.png)

     Uncomment the first line and comment the second one.
-Also you can change the WIDTH and the HEIGHT constants to make the grid larger or smaller (choose the odd numbers).
+Also, you can change the WIDTH and the HEIGHT constants to make the grid larger or smaller (choose the odd numbers).

     + In the `grid_functions.py` file: